dan-forsberg/Savings-Calculator/README.md

 # Design
 The calculation is made with Calculator.ts.
 It takes parameters like a start capital, monthly savings and profit (how much the stock market grows yearly).
 It basically does `(start_capital + monthly_savings) * profit^years`, except in a for loop.
-This is because the monthly profit can increase which is the whole idea of the project.
+This is because the monthly savings can increase which is the whole idea of the project.

 Every instance of calculator uses the same parameters, so `calculateSavings()` actually "caches" it's results to avoid doing the same calculations more than once.
 This is made use of in `SavingsChart.tsx` and `SavingsTable.tsx`.

 `App.tsx` is the parent to all elements.
 When the `Form` is submitted it sends its state back to `App` through a callback.
 App then renders the table and chart.
 `App` sends a `Calculator` instance as a prop to both the table and chart component.
 They can then get the an array of `Savings` through `calculateSavings()` which is cached, so both components don't trigger an actual calculation.

+I'm not using `react-chartjs-2` and instead doing my own wrapping around Chart.JS.
+This is because react-chartjs-2 seems to be unmaintained at the moment and because I don't want to use libraries etc unless I actually need them.
+This project just has one simple chart which doesn't need to be unmounted etc, so doing my own wrapping makes sense.

 # TODO
 ~~Code is not perfect, currently Form.tsx is also a parent to Table.tsx and also interacts with Calculator.ts.
 Would like to make a parent for Form.tsx so it's just responsible for the form.~~